Okupa, the New Urban Hub, Hotel, Restaurant and More in Psiri

 Sight

 The Okupa experience starts before entering.
 If you pause on the threshold and look down through the thick glass floor panels you can get a glimpse of the tomb of Lady Melenissis and an antique water channel that looks in better condition than many made 2,500 years later.
 It was discovered as part of the renovation process and has been immaculately preserved in association with the Athens Ephorate of Antiquities.
-Stepping over this glass (I’ve never been entirely comfortable with the contemporary trick of walking on glass), the social area is a love song to mid century furniture and Greek industrial proportions with the high ceiling galleried on one side with a mezzanine from which the backs of books from the library and reading space beckon you.
-Designed by interior designer Nohad Bouez and architects from REMY Agency, there are vintage pieces from van de Rohe, Marcel Breuer and more.
+Stepping over this glass, the social area is a love song to mid century furniture and Greek industrial proportions with the high ceiling galleried on one side with a mezzanine from which the backs of books from the library and reading space beckon you.
+Designed by interior designer Nohad Bouez and Andrea Zoumboulis from REMY Architects, there are vintage pieces from van de Rohe, Marcel Breuer and more.
 A playful orange sofa by UMA draws the eye to the end of the space, apparently the only contemporary piece in the space.
 This blend of vintage and contemporary, antique and modern, gives Okupa a timeless yet of-its-time feel and makes it the perfect location for a high-end game of musical chairs.
 Local artists and designers adorn the walls and gift shop, rooting the room in Athens, Greece and further making good on the claim to unify and inhabit rather than squat and take.
+A last word on sight must go, as so often in Athens, to the incredible view from the pool terrace on the top of the building.
+Psiri, Keramikos and even the Acropolis are laid out for your viewing pleasure.

 Sound